 It is working against the idea of activities for activities sake.

 The Clay Youth project also manages one of the National Garda Youth Diversion projects.
 The aim of the Clay GYDP is to support young people to make positive choices in terms of their behaviour, decisions and life style.
 Clay GYDP is co-funded by the Irish Government and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning (PEIL) 2014-2020.

 CLAYs Youth Work Employability Programme supports young people aged 15 – 22years on their journey to employment.
 The programme works with each young person’s individual needs and challenges and reduces the barriers for young people to create meaningful transitions.

-If you would like to volunteer to assist the board or perhaps become a director then contact us and ask for Frank.
+If you would like to volunteer to assist the board or perhaps become a director then contact us and ask for Martin.
 We are looking for a variety of skills such as fundraising, Finance, HR.